-After 2000 years of plagiarized, fabricated religions that have long passed their 'sell-by' date, I'm totally convinced that only the Truth of Reincarnation can set us free!
-Consciousness is fundamental to life.
-And although The Sphinx has not been whispering in my head lately, I'm certain she's been busy tweaking the 'Field of Universal Consciousness' while keeping close tabs on our progress...
-Quantum mechanics tells us that 'awareness is faster than the speed of light'...that the future is open, and even the past is not fixed but is influenced by our present awareness.
-So maybe, 'The Wheel of Destiny' has gifted us this 'True Life Fairytale' with a 'Koh-i-Noor / Mountain of Light of Truth' to break the curse of ignorance!...AND by our being aware that, like Prometheus, Ali gave Egypt back her fire, it will 'Heal His Heart and Ease His Pain,' AND by fulfilling the dying wish of India's Greatest Maharaja, Jindan's Soul will be released from the volumes of lies...
-AND just maybe, by finally knowing that WE ARE ETERNAL, having watched over us for countless millennia, to 'AWAKEN OUR SOULS FROM THE SLEEP OF THE AGES' ... that this is Destiny-and this is exactly what The Sphinx is after!
+After 2000 years of fabricated Religions, I'm totally convinced that only the Truth of Reincarnation can set us Free!
+And although The Sphinx has not been whispering in my head lately, I'm certain she's been busy tweaking the 'Field of Universal Consciousness', while keeping tabs on our progress...
+Quantum mechanics tells us that: 'AWARENESS is faster than the Speed of Light'...that THE FUTURE IS OPEN, and even THE PAST IS NOT FIXED; but is influenced by our present awareness.
+So maybe, by being aware that like Prometheus, Ali gave Egypt back her fire, it will 'Heal His Heart and Ease His Pain', AND by fulfilling the dying wish of India's Greatest Maharaja, Jindan's Soul will be released from the volumes of lies...
+AND just maybe, by finally knowing that WE ARE ETERNAL, having watched over us for countless millennia, to 'AWAKEN OUR SOULS FROM THE SLEEP OF THE AGES' that this is exactly what The Sphinx is after!